matn7/CS-Notes/src/main/java/persistence/README.md

 }
 ```

-- The class hierarchy is represented in one table.
+- The class hierarchy represented in one table.
 - A **discriminator** column identifies the type of subclass.

 ```java